spacetelescope/poppy/docs/index.rst

   options.rst
   classes.rst
   extending.rst
+  about.rst

 Getting Help
 -------------------
-POPPY is developed and maintained primarily by Marshall Perrin.
-Questions, comments, and code additions always welcome.
+POPPY is developed and maintained by :ref:`Marshall Perrin, Joseph Long, and collaborators <about_team>`.
+Questions, comments, and pull requests always welcome, either via the `Github repository <https://github.com/mperrin/poppy>`_ or email.

-The source code is available `on Github <https://github.com/mperrin/poppy>`_.